This beautiful valley of Jezreel/Megiddo will never see an end-time battle

 Inherent sin or Survival Instinct?

-When we are born we are a blanc yet to be written upon slate, equipped with a zest for life and powerful survival mechanisms.
+When we are born we are a blank yet to be written upon slate, equipped with a zest for life and powerful survival mechanisms.
 Love of self and an underpinning selfish need to survive are as much a human trait as it is in all biology.

 Survival in fact and in perceived self worth or status in the eyes of others, give rise to lies, deception and theft that have absolutely nothing whatever to do with an alleged indwelling sin supposedly inherited from Adam.
 Right from birth through early childhood and during our entire lives are these natural traits manifested to varying degrees, subject to learned modification.